rixx/2018.djangocon.eu/_posts/2018-02-28-visa-letters.md

 You will also probably need a letter of invitation to confirm that you're indeed visiting DjangoCon Europe.
 To receive an invitation, please [send us an email](mailto:2018@djangocon.eu) including the following information:

-- Your first and last name, as on your official documents
+- Your full legal name, as stated on your official documents
 - Your date of birth
 - Your current address
 - Your passport number